v. dragged, drag·ging, drags

 b.
 To move (an element of a graphical display) on a computer screen using a pointing device.

 a.
-To cause to move great effort: dragged himself into the doctor's office.
+To cause to move with great effort: dragged himself into the doctor's office.

 b.
 To take or escort (a person, for example), especially in overcoming resistance or reluctance: dragged my father to the reception.